rollthecloudinc/quell/README.md

 Druid is a serverless publishing platform optimized for the modern web using cutting edge technology.

+This projects goal is to provide a powerful, sophisticated tooleset for authoring digital content.

+Digital authoring taregts include:

 ### Motivations

 * Embrace modern JavaScript ecosystem